 Broken Bones in Workplace Accidents

-Depending on the type of site, a workplace can be relatively safe or extremely dangerous.
+Workplaces can be dangerous and are common causes of personal injuries like broken bones.
 Regardless of what type of job is performed, all Illinois workers are protected by law for injuries they sustain while working, including any broken bones that occur.

 Workers who are injured on the job may have multiple claims and multiple avenues for recovery.
 This can depend on who is at fault for the accident or who is involved.
 Even if the injured employee bears some of the responsibility for an incident, there can still be a recovery.